afondiel/Edge-AI-Benchmarking/README.md

 Before committing to a specific edge platform and diving into complex optimizations, it's crucial to prepare your model and establish a baseline performance.

-This vital preliminary step helps you gain a fundamental understanding of your model's characteristics and suitability, ultimately saving significant time and effort in later stages
+This vital preliminary step helps you gain a fundamental understanding of your model's characteristics and suitability, ultimately saving significant time and effort in later stages.

 Evaluate your model’s baseline performance based on your application target performance metrics.